40net-cloud/forticnapp-pov-toolbox/code-security/fortidast-proxy.md

 FortiDAST enables scanning of internal assets in your network (non-public IP addresses) using a proxy server.
 For more information, see FortiDAST Proxy Server.

-Enable the FortiDAST Proxy server feature and click Copy to copy the Docker compose file (docker-compose.yml).

 ### 1️⃣ Install Docker or Docker Compose